rauaap/marksocket/readme.md

 The Markdown-Python extension [markdown-mermaid](https://github.com/rauaap/markdown-mermaid) is installed.
 Note that the extension itself will not render the Mermaid graphs.
 Include the Mermaid JavaScript library and an additional script that runs Mermaid when the document is reloaded.

-> [!NOTE]
+> [!TIP]
-> If you're writing a markdown document for Github, it supports the Mermaid syntax out of the box, so once you're done editing your document with Marksocket, it's good to go and no additional work is required.
+> If you're writing a markdown document for Github, it supports the Mermaid syntax out of the box.
+So once you're done editing your document with Marksocket, it's good to go and no additional work is required.
 Just push your document and the graphs will be rendered on Github too!

 #### Configuration